horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 The development of numbers seemed intertwined with the intricacies of a growing society.
 Individuals had more property to keep track of, more trade deals to negotiate, and more taxes to pay (or collect).
 Written numerals helped to verify and communicate quantities.

 There was also a blossoming awareness of geometry.
-The great pyramids, built around 2600 by the Egyptians, show an awareness of simple geometrical shapes, such as the square and the triangle.
+The great pyramids, built around 2600BC by the Egyptians, show an awareness of simple geometrical shapes, such as the square and the triangle.
 These shapes (and a few others) were easy to work with, since area and volume calculations involved simple multiplication.
 This would let farmers approximate the yield of their plot of land and architects approximate the material cost of their monuments.

-Keep in mind that while architects designed using geometry, the physics appears to have been guess-and-check.
+Keep in mind that while architects designed buildings or monuments using geometry, the physics appears to have been guess-and-check.
 According to Bauer,

 "The pyramid was to have smooth and very steep sides—but partway through the construction, Snefru and his chief of works seemed to realize that their measurements were off.
 If the pyramid continued up at its current steep angle, the weight of the stones over the relatively narrow base would likely collapse it.
 So they made a quick alteration in the angle, with the result that the pyramid turned out hunch-shouldered; one of its sides makes a right-hand turn."

 Finally, our last stop in the earliest history of mathematics is [Babylonia, circa 1800-1600BC][3].
 This age is notable for having the first widespread occurence of nerds.
-Mathematical problems were being solved not just to appease an angry trading partner.
+Mathematical problems were not just being solved to appease an angry trading partner.
 In fact, there's not a clear motive at all for much of the mathematical work.

 Solving the length of the hypotenuse of a right triangle led to approximations of $\sqrt{2}$.
 Additionally, one could find problems like "I added twice the side to the square; the result is 1300.
 What is the side?"
 This is the same as finding the solutions for $x^2+2x=1300$.
 Why did this interest them?
 It's not clear that this problem had any practical application.